 As conscious consumers, it is your right to know what these chemicals are and where to look for them.
+And how to spot them, as, while products may have their ingredients shown, there are many different names that chemicals may be listed as.

 You'll want to check your home for these ingredients and do your best to eliminate them from your home!